Cannabis use disorder: Dependency

 Prolonged cannabis use produces both pharmacokinetic changes (how the drug is absorbed, distributed, metabolized, and excreted) and pharmacodynamic changes (how the drug interacts with target cells) to the body.
 These changes require the user to consume higher doses of the drug to achieve a common desirable effect (known as a higher tolerance), reinforcing the body's metabolic systems for eliminating the drug more efficiently and further down-regulating cannabinoid receptors in the brain.

 Cannabis users have shown decreased reactivity to dopamine, suggesting a possible link to a dampening of the reward system of the brain and an increase in negative emotion and addiction severity.

 Cannabis users can develop tolerance to the effects of THC.
 Tolerance to the behavioral and psychological effects of THC has been demonstrated in adolescent humans and animals.
 The mechanisms that create this tolerance to THC are thought to involve changes in cannabinoid receptor function.

-One study has shown that between 2001–2002 and 2012–2013, the use of marijuana in the US doubled.
+One study has shown that between 2001–2002 and 2012–2013, the use of cannabis in the US doubled.

 Cannabis dependence develops in about 9% of users, significantly less than that of heroin, cocaine, alcohol, and prescribed anxiolytics, but slightly higher than that for psilocybin, mescaline, or LSD.
 Of those who use cannabis daily, 10–20% develop dependence.

 Withdrawal

-Cannabis withdrawal symptoms occur in half of people being treated for cannabis use disorders.
+Cannabis withdrawal symptoms occur in half of people being treated for cannabis use disorder.
 Symptoms may include dysphoria, anxiety, irritability, depression, restlessness, disturbed sleep, gastrointestinal symptoms, and decreased appetite.
 It is often paired with rhythmic movement disorder.
 Most symptoms begin during the first week of abstinence and resolve after a few weeks.
-About 12% of heavy cannabis users showed cannabis withdrawal as defined by the DSM-5, and this was associated with significant disability as well as mood, anxiety and personality disorders.
+About 12% of heavy cannabis users showed cannabis withdrawal symptoms as defined by the DSM-5, and this was associated with significant disability as well as mood, anxiety, and personality disorders.
+Furthermore, a study on 49 dependent cannabis users over a two week period of abstinence proved most prominently symptoms of nightmares and anger issues.

 Cause

 Cannabis addiction is often due to prolonged and increasing use of the drug.
-Increasing the strength of the cannabis taken and an increasing use of more effective methods of delivery often increase the progression of cannabis dependency.
-It can also be caused by being prone to becoming addicted to substances, which can be genetically or environmentally acquired.
+Increasing the strength of the cannabis taken and increasing use of more effective methods of delivery often increase the progression of cannabis dependency.
+Approximately 17.0% of weekly and 19.0% of daily cannabis smokers can be classified as cannabis dependent.
+In addition to cannabis use, it has been shown that co-use of cannabis and tobacco can result in an elevated risk of cannabis use disorder.
+Susceptibility to cannabis addiction can also stem from genetic predispositions or environmental influences that make certain individuals inherently more vulnerable to substance dependence.
+Moreover, prenatal exposure to cannabis—where the mother uses cannabis during pregnancy—can predispose offspring to an increased risk of developing cannabis use disorder later in life, highlighting a possible transgenerational transmission of vulnerability.